 This report synthesizes the learnings, findings, and insights from the Ariadne Labs BetterBirth Study.

-In 2021 the BetterBirth Program released an addendum to the report focused on management of complications at frontline facilities.
+SEE ALL RESOURCESIn 2021 the BetterBirth Program released an addendum to the report focused on management of complications at frontline facilities.
 The addendum includes an in-depth look at data from the BetterBirth Study on five life-saving, facility-based interventions: Referral, cesarean deliveries, antibiotic use, neonatal resuscitation, and oxytocin administration.

 The BetterBirth Study provided a rich dataset that has been the basis of more than 20 peer-reviewed articles by the BetterBirth Program exploring health care worker behavior change, the link between behavior change and health outcomes, overuse of oxytocin, and more.
-See all research from the BetterBirth Program here
+See all research from the BetterBirth Program here.

 The BetterBirth Program continues to identify new opportunities to close gaps in childbirth care.
 Other implementers around the world have published approximately 50 articles on Checklist use and related topics, such as mortality and morbidity outcomes, behavior change, respectful maternity care, integration with technology, Checklist adaptation/modification and validation, and Checklist implementation pathways.